 School of Health Administration

-The vision of the School of Health Administration is to become the first choice of Texas residents and employers seeking health administration education.
+The vision of the School of Health Administration is to be the health administration school of choice for students, faculty, alumni and employers.

 The mission of the BHA program is to prepare entry-level healthcare administrators for careers in a variety of healthcare settings.